pitmonticone/linelist/README.md

 This package is a reboot of the RECON package [linelist](https://github.com/reconhub/linelist).
-Unliked its predecessor, the new package focuses on the implementation of a linelist class.
-It will also eventually implement data cleaning tools, replicating functionalities of the older package.
-However, the new package should be seen as a separate one, and will not aim to be backward compatible due to its change in scope.
+Unliked its predecessor, the new package focuses on the implementation of a *linelist* class.
+The data cleaning features of the original package will eventually be re-implemented for *linelist* objects, albeit likely in a separate package.

 The development version of *linelist* can be installed from [GitHub](https://github.com/) with: